-Dorothy has always exhibited remarkable character.
+Dorothy always exhibited remarkable character.
 She grew up in Bristol England, an orphan from the age of 12.
 She lived through the Battle of Britain during World War II and met William Hancock during his tour of duty in the United States Army.
 After the death of her husband in 1962, she raised her two sons, Rowland and Rodney, and successfully ran her fabric business, Hancock Fabric Center, on Van Voris Avenue in Batesville, Mississippi until 1992.
 She retained her business relationship with her brother-in-law's business, Hancock Fabrics, in Tupelo, Mississippi as a wholesale customer.

 Three generations of customers in Northeastern Mississippi bought fabric for christening gowns, children's dresses and clothes, bridal gowns, draperies, and quilts.
 An accomplished seamstress, Dorothy's store was always kept in the most meticulous fashion.

-In 1986, Rowland built a new building for his business.
-The new building, located at 3841 Hinkleville Road, was a 30,000 square foot showcase featuring the world's largest retail selection of fabrics.
-1986 proved to be an eventful year for the business.
-The store moved to its new location, the American Quilter's Society held its first quilt show, and the official name of the business was changed to "Hancock's of Paducah", in order to avoid confusion with the national chain of stores named "Hancock Fabrics".
+In 1986, we built 30,000 square foot store to showcase the world's largest retail selection of fabric.
+This year proved eventful for the business.
+The store moved to its current location, the American Quilter's Society held its first quilt show, and the official name of the business was changed to Hancock's of Paducah, in order to avoid confusion with the Hancock Fabrics national chain of stores.

 In 1990, as quilting became more popular, we began to offer a mail order service to our customers.